 Many of the articles and studies included in this review were preprints, or were published in haste.
 The study descriptions were often too brief for a critical appraisal of the designs.
+Definitions of variables, such as race and ethnicity, were often omitted.
 Many researchers did not make their data public, although some emailed corrections or clarifications.
 Although the author is familiar with inflammation and cytokines from her work with chronic wounds, and she is familiar with epidemiology from her health education work in developing countries, she is not an endocrinologist or an epidemiologist.
 Single authorship could also be considered a limitation.